London New Year's Day Parade: A Guide

 Show your mettle by continuing celebrations at the New Year's Day Parade.
 Photo: London New Year's Day Parade

-The fireworks may have fizzled out, empties may be strewn everywhere, but the party isn't over yet.
-When 1 January rolls around, you could be in your bed nursing an almighty hangover OR you could show your mettle by continuing celebrations at the New Year's Day Parade which takes place every year in central London.
+The fireworks may have fizzled out, empties strewn everywhere, but the party isn't over yet.
+When 1 January rolls around, you could be in your bed nursing an almighty hangover OR you could show your mettle by continuing the celebrations at the New Year's Day Parade which takes place every year in central London.
+Here are the details for New Year's Day 2024.

 What is the London New Year's Day Parade?

 Every year on 1 January, while many Londoners sleep through the year's first (and worst) hangover, London's New Year's Day Parade takes place in the centre of town.
-It began in 1987, and has taken place every year since then until January 2021, when it was cancelled due to Covid.
+It began in 1987, and has happened every year since then, except January 2021, when it was cancelled due to Covid.
 Between half a million to a million people (depending which source you believe) line London's streets to watch.

 Photo: London New Year's Day Parade

 Come on Einstein, you've got this.
-Luckily for you later birds, the party doesn't kick off until noon — time to recover from last night's antics (or go for that early morning jog that you're definitely going to do every day in the new year).
+Luckily for you later birds, the party doesn't kick off until noon on 1 January — time to recover from last night's antics (or go for that early morning jog that you're definitely going to do every day in the new year).

-Where is the London New Year's Day Parade?
+Where is the London New Year's Day Parade 2024?

 It begins at Piccadilly (right outside The Ritz, which is what you want when you're paying that much for a hotel room and sleeping off a hangover that big), heads east to Piccadilly Circus, skirts around Eros before flowing south down Regent Street St James's.
 Then it's left down Pall Mall, a quick march past Trafalgar Square, and along Whitehall to the finish point at Westminster.
 The whole thing takes three hours from the first float setting off to the last one finishing.
 Bring snacks.